waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Goal: Find and defeat the Ecruteak City Gym Leader.**
     *   **Status:** Morty is likely back in the Ecruteak Gym after the Burned Tower event.
 Need to acquire Repels before returning.
 *   **Secondary Goal: Acquire Repels to explore the Burned Tower safely.**
     *   **Status:** The Goldenrod Dept. Store does not sell Repels.
-New plan is to find a standard Poké Mart in Goldenrod City.
+Currently searching Goldenrod City for a standard Poké Mart.
 *   **Tertiary Goal: Investigate the mystery of the legendary beasts.**
     *   **Status:** Witnessed their awakening.
 Eusine is also tracking them.